 - Neil Bentley, Deputy Director-General and Chief Operating Officer of the Confederation of British Industry (CBI)

 - Nick Chambers, Director of the Education and Employers Taskforce

 - Sir Peter Job, Formerly Director of Reuters (CEO), Schroders, Royal Dutch Shell and Deutsche Bank

 - Dr. Adam Marshall, Director of Policy and External Affairs, British Chambers of Commerce

-- Professor Rosamund Mitchell, Chair in Applied Linguistics at the University of Southampton
+- Professor Rosamond Mitchell, Chair in Applied Linguistics at the University of Southampton

-- Professor Adam Roberts FBA, Former President of the British Academy
+- Professor Sir Adam Roberts FBA, Former President of the British Academy

 - Professor Michael Worton, Former Vice-Provost (International) of University College London